Back to Home

 FigmaReact

 But facilitators think in concepts: "I need a binary tree problem" or "I need something on recursion."
-The system's organization didn't match anyone's mental model, so finding the right problems meant manually browsing folders until something looked right, or giving up and rewriting from scratch.
+The system's organization didn't match anyone's mental model, so finding the right problems meant browsing folders until something looked right.

 Current Facilitator Workflow3–5 Hours Weekly